 - Yarmouth’s Sweetser Farm Preserve

-- North Yarmouth’s Dunn’s Depot Royal River Boat Access
+- North Yarmouth’s Dunn’s Depot Royal River Boat Access (OTHP and Baston Park)

 - North Yarmouth’s Old Town House Park